-Citadel nurses follow the Swanson's Theory of Caring conceptual framework.
-Caring is a central nursing phenomenon but not necessarily unique to nursing practice.
-Swanson defines caring as a nurturing way of relating to a valued other toward whom one feels a personal sense of commitment and responsibility.
-There are five caring processes within the theory:

-1. Knowing: striving to understand an event as it has meaning in the life of the other; avoiding assumptions; centering on the one cared for; assessing thoroughly; seeking cues; engaging the self
+Swanson's Theory of Caring defines caring as a nurturing way of relating to others, and developing a personal sense of commitment and responsibility.
+There are five caring processes within the theory: 1.
+Knowing: striving to understand an event as it has meaning in the life of the other; avoiding assumptions; centering on the one cared for; assessing thoroughly; seeking cues; engaging the self